Sunday, 25 August 2024

 Reviewed by Stuart Penney

-This is also the story of Pete Townshend who discovered, mentored and produced them.
+This is also the story of Pete Townshend who discovered, mentored and produced the trio.
 Freed from the constraints of his high-pressure day job with The Who (he describes Daltrey, Moon and Entwistle as “awful to be around” at that time) and bogged down recording and promoting the Tommy album, he immersed himself in what began as a fun, homespun side project, gaining immense satisfaction and the only UK number one single of his career in the process.
 He also contributed a warm and heartfelt foreword to this book.

 Originally titled "Revolution," Thunderclap’s hit was renamed "Something In The Air" to avoid confusion with the Beatles' track of the same name.
 The song’s unashamed call for civil insurrection, including the line “Hand out the arms and ammo,” was somewhat at odds with its lilting melody, soothing two chord progression, tumbling guitar passages and soaring string arrangement.
 Deceptively simple in structure, the record was far greater than the sum of its parts.